 Purchase Knob, Great Smoky Mountains National Park

-From the two trail heads, take the left one to reach Ferguson Cabin.
-There is a sign pointing the way (shown in the photo above).
+There is a sign pointing to Ferguson Cabin, down from the science center (shown in the photo above).
 The trail will go down here for a bit, through the bald and enter some woods.
-You’ll see Ferguson Cabin through the trees, and the spring house right next to the trail.
+You'll see Ferguson Cabin through the trees, and the spring house right next to the trail.

 Ferguson Cabin was built in 1874, by John Love Ferguson.
 Ferguson Cabin is the highest cabin in the Great Smoky Mountains National Park, at 4700 feet.
 The Ferguson family lived and farmed here until 1902.